rcazzara/seldovia/_people/Bloch_Adam.md

 Adam Bloch died in Seldovia March 9, 1915.
 A wife, three girls, and a boy survived him at that place.
 The other six children, who are all married women, were also living.
-A surviving daughter, Mrs. A.K.
+A surviving daughter, Mrs.Â A.K.
 Johanson reported the death of her father to the Cordova newspaper.